Education loan process to go to a good college

 However, this data hides an important issue – the number of students who are not paying their education loans back has also been increasing.

-Banks have reported 7-9% loans as bad loans over the past few years, by Indian students studying in India and abroad.
+Banks have reported 7-9% of loans as bad loans over the past few years, by Indian students studying in India and abroad.

 Such a high amount of non-repayment is being attributed to a general economic slowdown, changes in immigration policies by various countries, and a supply-demand mismatch in the candidate’s skills and jobs available.